Entanglement thresholds for random induced states

-where $Z_{n,s}$ is a normalization factor.
+When $s \geq n$, the probability measure $\mu_{n,s}$ has a density with respect to the Lebesgue measure on $\cD(\C^n)$ which has a simple form \cite{Zycz2} where $Z_{n,s}$ is a normalization factor.
 Note that formula \eqref{eq:formula-density} allows to define the measure $\mu_{n,s}$ (in particular) for every real $s \geq n$, while the partial trace construction makes sense only for integer values of $s$.

 In the important special case when $s=n$, the density of the measure $\mu_{n,n}$ is constant.
 A random state distributed according to $\mu_{n,n}$ is uniformly distributed on $\cD(\C^n)$ (i.e., uniformly with respect to the Lebesgue measure).